pyxem/kikuchipy/doc/contributing.rst

 Adding test data to the data module
 ===================================

-Test data sets used in user guides and tests are included in the :mod:`kikuchipy.data` module via the
+Test data for user guides and tests are included in the :mod:`kikuchipy.data` module via the `pooch <https://www.fatiando.org/pooch/latest/>`_ Python library.
-`pooch <https://www.fatiando.org/pooch/latest/>`_ Python library.
-These are listed in `kikuchipy.data._registry.py` with their file hash (SHA256, get with e.g. `sha256sum <file>`) and location, the latter potentially not within the package but from the
-`kikuchipy-data <https://github.com/pyxem/kikuchipy-data>`_ repository, since some files are considered too large to include.
+These are listed in `kikuchipy.data._registry.py` with their file verification string (hash, SHA256, obtain with e.g. `sha256sum <file>`) and location, the latter potentially not within the package but from the `kikuchipy-data <https://github.com/pyxem/kikuchipy-data>`_ repository, since some files are considered too large to include.

-If a dataset is asked for and it is not in the package but in the registry, it can be downloaded from the repository, provided that the user allows this by passing `allow_download=True` to e.g. :func:`~kikuchipy.data.nickel_ebsd_large`.
-The dataset is then downloaded to a local cache, e.g.
-`/home/user/.cache/kikuchipy/`.
-Pooch handles download, caching, version control etc. Every file in the registry has a SHA256 label that pooch checks against.
-If we have updated the SHA256 of a file, pooch will redownload it.
-When the file is available in the cache, the user can just load it as the other files in the data module.
+If required dataset isn't in the package, but is in the registry, it can be downloaded from the repository when the user passes `allow_download=True` to e.g. :func:`~kikuchipy.data.nickel_ebsd_large`.
+The dataset is then downloaded to a local cache, e.g. `/home/user/.cache/kikuchipy/`.
+Pooch handles downloading, caching, version control, file verification (against hash) etc. If we have updated the file hash, pooch will redownload it.
+If the file is available in the cache, it can be loaded as the other files in the data module.

-The user can specify the desired data cache directory by setting a global `KIKUCHIPY_DATA_DIR` variable on their system, e.g. setting `export KIKUCHIPY_DATA_DIR=~/kikuchipy_data` in `~/.bashrc`.
+The desired data cache directory by set with a global `KIKUCHIPY_DATA_DIR` variable locally, e.g. by setting `export KIKUCHIPY_DATA_DIR=~/kikuchipy_data` in `~/.bashrc`.

 Continuous integration (CI)
 ===========================